wez/wezterm/docs/config/lua/keyassignment/ExtendSelectionToMouseCursor.md

 when unspecified, wezterm will use a default mode which at the time of writing is `Cell`, but in a future release may be context sensitive based on recent actions.

-*Since: 20220624-141144-bd1b7c5d*

-The mode argument can also be `"Block"` to enable a rectangular block selection.